Severe Weather Awareness Week

 It is important that all members of the Georgetown University community are prepared and know what to do when severe weather is forecasted.
 Some examples of severe weather in the DC region include tornadoes, severe thunderstorms, flooding, and extreme heat.
 All of these weather threats can lead to illness, injury, property damage and even death.

-The Georgetown University Office of Emergency Management (OEM) is hosting Spring Severe Weather Awareness Week on the Hilltop and Capitol campuses from March 11-14, 2025.
+The Georgetown University Office of Emergency Management (OEM) is hosting Spring Severe Weather Awareness Week on the Hilltop and Capitol campuses from April 20 -24, 2026.
 This week features educational and outreach events designed to raise awareness of the risks associated with severe weather and educate community members about the actions they can take in order to be prepared and stay safe.

 During times of severe weather and other emergencies, the University uses HOYAlert to warn the community and provide guidance on what actions to take.
 Please take a moment to: